Reincarnated as the Daughter of the Legendary Hero and the Queen of Spirits

 Reincarnated as the Daughter of the Legendary Hero and the Queen of Spirits (父は英雄、母は精霊、娘の私は転生者。, Chichi wa Eiyū, Haha wa Seirei, Musume no Watashi wa Tenseisha) is a Japanese light novel series written by Matsuura and illustrated by keepout.
 It was serialized online between September 2016 and November 2020 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Fujimi Shobo, who have published nine volumes from March 2018 to October 2022 to under their Kadokawa Books imprint.
-A manga adaptation with art by Yutaka Ohhori has been serialized in Square Enix's seinen manga magazine Monthly Big Gangan since September 2018 and has been collected in thirteen tankōbon volumes.
+A manga adaptation with art by Yutaka Ohhori has been serialized in Square Enix's seinen manga magazine Monthly Big Gangan since September 2018 and has been collected in fourteen tankōbon volumes.
 The manga is published digitally in North America by Comikey and Square Enix.
-An anime television series adaptation produced by J.C.Staff premiered in October 2025.
+An anime television series adaptation produced by J.C.Staff aired fron October to December 2025.

 Plot

 Ten years ago, a hero saved the kingdom from a horde of demons; however, he was badly injured.
 His spirit partner whisked him off to her world to tend to him.
 Years later, he returns with a daughter and both are pulled into a centuries-long dark history surrounding the royal family.